tomchapin/public-twitter-search/README.markdown

 This is a very light-weight app that allows you to search Twitter's publicly visible tweets, without needing an API key.

-It runs on Rack/Sinatra and uses the REST-client and Nokogiri gems to search Twitter and parse the HTML response page, converting the page of results into a JSON object.
+It runs on Rack/Sinatra and uses the REST-client and Nokogiri gems to search the Twitter web site and parse the HTML response page, converting the page of results into a JSON object.
+By searching in this manner, it completely bypasses the Twitter API (and all of their API restrictions).

 ## Usage: